ReverendCasy/BaciPipe/README.md

 # BaciPipe
-Genome assembly and annotation pipeline adapted to //Bacillus// and related species
+Genome assembly and annotation pipeline adapted to *Bacillus* and related species